-In 2016 we expect to purchase approximately \$50 million of acquisitions.
-However, as there is more competition to acquire existing stores, especially from US purchasers, we may not be able to find acquisitions that meet our criteria.
-As of the date of this MD & A, we have closed or announced a total of \$12.5 million of acquisitions.
+At the start of 2016 we expected to purchase approximately \$50 million of acquisitions.
+As of the date of this MD & A, we have closed or announced a total of \$98.7 million of acquisitions.
+To date, we have been successful in securing acquisitions that meet our criteria in fiscal 2016; however, as there is more competition to acquire existing stores, especially from US purchasers, we may not be able to continually find acquisitions that meet our criteria.